AlmaCookBook/AlmaCookBook.github.io/docs/workflows/recipe-nf-epitome.md

 This document walks you through running [Oxford Nanopore's](https://community.nanoporetech.com/docs/analyse/epi2me-workflows) test pipeline using Nextflow.
 The pipeline can be run directly from [github](https://github.com/epi2me-labs), and in this example we are looking at the [basecalling workflow](https://github.com/epi2me-labs/wf-basecalling).

 It is worth noting that this example is using the GPUs on Alma and is therefore following a recipe in order for this to work specifically on Alma.
-The solution given here is to use a dual-sbatch pattern to run nextflow from a GPU.
+The solution given here is to use a dual-sbatch pattern to run Nextflow from a GPU.

 In this example mamba and conda are interchangeable, so stick with 1 or the other.
 I use mamba.
 If you need any help setting up mamba or conda, or you are not sure if you have it activated on Alma, please see the [mamba installation guide](../conda/mamba-first.md).